WHO WE ARE

 Providing a continuum of care for addiction recovery.

-Residents in Recovery champions the cause of individuals marginalized by mental health and addiction issues, by providing judgement-free access to a safe, supportive and therapeutic recovery environment.
+Residents in Recovery champions individuals and their families marginalized by mental health and addiction issues by providing judgement-free access to a safe and supportive therapudic recovery environment.

 We envision a community where individuals are inspired and empowered to embark on a journey of hope, healing and self-discovery.

 Compassion| Integrity | Authenticity | Inclusivity | Connection | Resiliency

 Residents in Recovery Society opened it's doors on September 4th, 2018.
 Our first male combined pre and post-treatment sober living home opened on September 7th, 2018.
 In the spring of 2019, we added a second male and the first female combined pre and post-treatment sober living homes.
 In the spring of 2020 we added a male post-treatment sober living home for men that are returning to work during COVID, which eventually was transitioned into a second female sober living home.
 In July of 2020 we began to utilize a suite in the women's home for a client looking to be reunified with her child.
 In July of 2021 we added a five-plex, supporting single mothers seeking additional support through a post-treatment sober living program with their child(ren).
 In August of 2021 we took over the group home previously known as Harris House and began to support women that are in their third trimester of pregnancy or who have just given birth to a child, where the child is at risk of apprehension due to drug use by the mother.